 This philosophy guides our practices.
-It has been developed over time in collaboration with all stakeholders and influenced by the Early Years Learning Framework and the National Quality Standards.
+It has been developed over time in collaboration with educators, families and children.
+Influenced by the Early Years Learning Framework and the National Quality Standards.

 Gumleaf Gully provides a warm and welcoming environment, a homelike space where children are acknowledged for their individuality and are supported to feel safe and secure.

 Children feel a sense of belonging through play; having fun and laughter, they are encouraged to explore and learn at their own pace.